Buddhinath/SAP/README.md

 # SAP
-This repository is a quick reference for useful bits and pieces of knowledge on SAP and ABAP.
+This repository is a quick reference for useful bits and pieces of knowledge on SAP and ABAP as well as code snippets.

 ## Topics
 - [ABAP](ABAP.md)